emwalker/geotime/README.md

 ## Serialization formats

-Offset are milliseconds from January 1, 1970.
+Offsets are milliseconds since January 1, 1970.
 In each serialization, lexical ordering of the encoded timestamps is perserved.

 ### LexicalHex